Past-year drinking prevalence

 It is is great that you want to take action in this important area.
 Here are some key steps to help you in your journey.

-Here's what you need to know about alcohol in school settings:
+Here's what you need to know about alcohol in school and tertiary settings:

 Young people experience high levels of alcohol-related harm.
 Places where young people spend a lot of time need to promote health and well-being, rather than increase risk for a young people to experience harm.